mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 [Topic 10](https://gist.github.com/josephmisiti/50915dda4f745c572905) - religion / sexuality

-The final step to the process is calculating the topic distriubtion of each url/document.
+The final step to the process was calculating the topic distriubtion of each url/document.
 This can be done by simply summing the topic distribution vectors that correspond to each word in the document.
 These vectors are one of the outputs of the LDA process.
-After the vector sums are calculated, you need to normalize them so the sum of each vector is one (because they are, after all, a probability mass function).
+After the vector sums are calculated, you normalize each vector (because they are, after all, a probability mass function).
 I used the following code to calculate the distributions of each url.

 {% highlight python %}
 import numpy as np